-The system cannot move the file to a different disk drive
+- Users report getting the error message The system cannot move the file to a different disk when trying to move a file to a different disk drive.

 The system cannot move the file: Error background